kushal2705/flow-log-analysis/README.md

 1. Log entry with fewer than 14 fields:
 - Added a log entry with only 13 fields.
-- Result: The entry was skipped, and a warning was logged.
+- Result: The parsing on the entry was skipped

 2. Log entry with version 3 instead of version 2:
 - Added a log entry starting with "3" instead of "2".